Querying human lung cell atlas to classify query cells¶

 [14]:

-Here we will calculate the “latent representation”, or “low-dimensional embedding” of your dataset.
-This embedding is in the same space as the HLCA core/reference embedding that you loaded in the beginning of the script.
+Now that we have the updated model, we can calculate the low-dimensional representation or “embedding” of our query data.
+Importantly, this embedding is in the same space as the HLCA core/reference embedding that you loaded in the beginning of the script.
 Hence, we can combine the two embeddings afterwards (HLCA + your new data), and do joint clustering, UMAP embedding, label transfer etc.!
+The latent embedding will be stored in a new anndata under .X with the following command:

 [15]: